rubyworks/rc/README.md

 RC depends on the [Finder](http://rubyworks.github.com/finder) library to provide reliable load path and Gem searching.
-This is used when importing configurations from external projects.
+This is used when importing configurations from other projects.

-To use RC on Ruby 1.8 series, the `BlankSlate` library is also needed in order to emulate Ruby's BasicObject.
-(This may change to the `Backports` project in a future version.)

 ### Core Extensions

 RC uses two core extensions, `#to_h`, which applies to a few different classes, and `String#tabto`.
-These are copied from [Ruby Facets](http://rubyworks.github.com/facets) to ensure a high standard of interoperability.
+These are *copied* from [Ruby Facets](http://rubyworks.github.com/facets) to ensure a high standard of interoperability.

 Both of these methods have been suggested for inclusion in Ruby proper.
 Please head over to Ruby Issue Tracker and add your support.